Published on 15th April 2021

 There are many aspects of corporate finance where an accounting qualification can come into use, specifically when carrying out due diligence.

 Holding an accounting qualification would definitely put you in a strong position when applying for corporate finance roles.
-In fact, if you work in professional services and have a desire to move into corporate finance then an accounting qualification is somewhat expected, however, if you have trained at a corporate finance boutique, PE house or an investment bank the qualification isn’t as essential.
+In fact, if you work in professional services and have a desire to move into corporate finance then an accounting qualification is somewhat expected.
+The ACA is the most common qualification.

 It also depends on what sector you’re looking to move into.
-An accounting qualification is likely to help you move into a financial services or a FIG role and probably holds less importance in sectors like oil & gas, retail and leisure for example.
+An accounting qualification is likely to help you move into a financial services or a FIG role and probably holds less importance in sectors like oil & gas, retail and leisure, for example.

-It has become more apparent that the ACA/ACCA qualification can be outweighed by holding solid transactional experience.
+It has become more apparent that the ACA or ACCA qualification can be outweighed by holding solid transactional experience.
 We are starting to see more candidates being called in for interviews based on how many deals they’ve worked on from origination to completion, as opposed to what qualifications they have.